dhutapratama/docs/mocking.md

 <a name="mocking-facades"></a>
 ## Mocking Facades

 Unlike traditional static method calls, [facades](/docs/{{version}}/facades) (including [real-time facades](/docs/{{version}}/facades#real-time-facades)) may be mocked.
 This provides a great advantage over traditional static methods and grants you the same testability that you would have if you were using traditional dependency injection.
-When testing, you may often want to mock a call to a Laravel facade that occurs in one of your controllers.
+When testing, you may often want to mock a call to a Lets facade that occurs in one of your controllers.
 For example, consider the following controller action:

     <?php